muff1nman/ClassNotes/Econ/EconAndTech.md

 spillovers: the firm cannot charge all the beneficiaries of its innovation

-Indivisiblities, uncertainty, and captial markets
+Indivisiblities, uncertainty, and capital markets
 -----

-eg. google
+eg. Google
 - search engine into cars, maps, phone, Google glass, TV,

 Financiers